 Medicare doesn’t cover massage therapy or experimental treatments.
 For pain management therapies to be covered, they must be approved by the FDA, performed at a Medicare-approved facility, and approved by Medicare Part A or B.

 What is the preferred treatment plan for chronic pain?

 There is no preferred treatment for chronic pain.
-Everyone has different causes and levels of pain.
-Your health care provider can help identify the cause and recommend the best treatments and health services for your needs.
+More than 70% of beneficiaries are affected by high-impact pain, and everyone has different causes and levels of pain.
+Your healthcare provider can help identify the cause and recommend the best treatments and health services for your needs.

 What is the coverage for chiropractic care?